aquastripe/DenseCLIP/README.md

 # DenseCLIP

-An unofficial implementation for paper "DenseCLIP: Extract Free Dense Labels from CLIP"
+An unofficial implementation for paper "DenseCLIP: Extract Free Dense Labels from CLIP".